bazzle/satoshi-power/README.md

 ## Roadmap

-Subject to change

-### ✅ Phase 1 – Live data
+### ✅ Phase 1 – Satoshi to smallest unit conversion

-- Live exchange rates fetch
-- UI for satoshi/fiat index showing percentage proportion in price
-- Start collecting data from API on a schedule to later show historical price action
+#### Data

+1. Pulls BTC/various fiat currency exchange rates from [external API](https://www.blockchain.com/explorer/api/exchange_rates_api)
+2. Saves the data into iterable array of objects, adding new values, removing ones that aren't needed.

+#### UI

+* Present percentages on the homepage index view of all currencies smallest units / satoshi
+* Skull icons to show if the unit is "killed" or the value of one sat has exceeded that unit.
+If smallest unit killed, one skull, if main unit killed two skulls.

-### ✅ Phase 2 – Dedicated currency page and exchange tool
+### Phase 2 ✅ – Historical data

+#### Data

+* Automated snapshots once a week, github action to fetch exchange rates.
+Saves into a json.
+* Undecided exactly what I'll do with this data, after a number of weeks.

-- Dedicated page for each fiat currency showing the 1 sat denominated price
+### Phase 3 ✅ – Dedicated page for each currency and conversion & conversion tool

-- Exchange tool.
+#### UI

+1. Page for each currency, showing various pieces of data:
+  * BTC price in that currency
+  * Sats per currency unit (or vice-versa if the sat has exceeded the currency unit)
+  * Sats per smallest unit (or vice-versa if the sat has exceeded the currency unit)
+2. Conversion tool, allowing users to input any amount of sats to find the conversion in their local currency.

-### 🔜 Phase 3 – Accessibility and SEO review
+### Phase 4 🔜 — Accessibility and SEO audits

-- Full accessibility audit and remediations
+1. Full accessibility and best-practice review and remediations
-- SEO audit and optimisations, potentially text content for keywords

-### 🔜 Phase 4 – Historical data and charts

-- Chart showing the fiat historical price action, using the sat as denominator
+2. Figure out how I can improve SEO, particularly on the currency pages.
+Given the boundaries between server and client-side rendering.

-### 🔜 Phase 5 – Full historical data
+### Phase 5 🔜 — Historical data presentation

+#### UI

+* Using the data collected over time from the snapshots (when there's a meaningful amount) present line-charts showing price fluctuations over time.
-- Pull in historical price data (~5 years) possibly mempool.space
+* Potentially pull in historical data instead (~5 years) possibly mempool.space or similar.